global-asp/global-asp/jam/0008_wa-unu-a-du.md

 Mi a sing.

 ##
-Shi a wiev ar an-dem.
+Shi a wiev ar an.

 ##
-Mi a klap mi an-dem.
+Mi a klap mi an.

 ##
 Shi a chrech.